dmaynard/chaosvue/README.md

 yarn lint
 ```

-Here is the function that iterates the initAttractor
+Here is the function that iterates the attractor.
+It has 4 parameters a, b, c, and d which are randomly set for each new attractor.
+The function continues iterating until 10% of the points have reached their maximum value (255).
 ```
 iteratePoint: function(x, y) {
   let nx = Math.sin(y * this.b) - (this.c * Math.sin(x * this.b));